Call Dr. Donnelly Book Consult

 How MCAT scores are reported

-MCAT scores are typically released approximately 30 to 35 days after your test date.
-The AAMC publishes a specific score release schedule each year, so you will know the exact date your results will be available.
-Scores are posted to your AAMC account, and you will receive an email notification.
+MCAT scores are released approximately 30 to 35 days after your test date.
+Scores are released by 5:00 PM ET on the scheduled release date.
+The Association of American Medical Colleges (AAMC) publishes specific score release dates each year.
+See the full 2026 MCAT test dates & score releases schedule.
+Results are posted to your AAMC account and you will receive an email notification.

 What Your Report Includes